Student Responsibility for Catalog Changes

 - Failure to comply with the directives of College personnel acting in the performance of their duties and/or failure to identify oneself to College officials when requested to do so.

-- The use of vulgar, offensive, threatening or obscene language or behavior as determined by rational standards of civil behavior in a public environment.
+- Use of vulgar, offensive, threatening or obscene language or behavior as determined by rational standards of civil behavior in a public environment.

 - Violation of College policies or regulations supplemental to the Student Conduct Code, which are published in any other official College publication.